Jarflux/inSink/README.md

 <a align="center" href="https://github.com/Jarflux/inSink/releases/download/v1.0/InSink.app.zip">Download InSink v1.0</a>

 ## Description
 InSink is a Mac OSX utility application that listens to changes on local files, to push the changes to a local running Adobe AEM instance.
-Jcr_root folders in the directoreis are mapped to the root node of the AEM instance.
+Jcr_root folders in the directories are mapped to the root node of the AEM instance.

 ## Options
 #### Extensions